Gmina Poniatowa

-Gmina Poniatowa is an urban-rural gmina (administrative district) in Opole Lubelskie County, Lublin Voivodeship, in eastern Poland.
+Gmina Poniatowa is an urban-rural gmina (administrative district) in Opole County, Lublin Voivodeship, in eastern Poland.
 Its seat is the town of Poniatowa, which lies approximately 8 km north-east of Opole Lubelskie and 36 km west of the regional capital Lublin.

 The gmina covers an area of 84.16 km2, and as of 2006 its total population is 15,146 (out of which the population of Poniatowa amounts to 9,911, and the population of the rural part of the gmina is 5,235).

 Villages

 Apart from the town of Poniatowa, Gmina Poniatowa contains the villages and settlements of Dąbrowa Wronowska, Henin, Kocianów, Kowala Druga, Kowala Pierwsza, Kraczewice Prywatne, Kraczewice Rządowe, Niezabitów, Niezabitów-Kolonia, Obliźniak, Plizin, Poniatowa-Kolonia, Poniatowa-Wieś, Spławy, Szczuczki-Kolonia, Wólka Łubkowska and Zofianka.

 Neighbouring gminas

 Gmina Poniatowa is bordered by the gminas of Bełżyce, Chodel, Karczmiska, Opole Lubelskie, Wąwolnica and Wojciechów.